Romantic thriller: History

 In Northrop Frye's Anatomy of Criticism (1957), he suggested four archetypal categories in literature: comedy, romance, tragedy, and irony or satire.
 In a romance, the protagonist is portrayed as only slightly superior to others, capable of remarkable actions in a world where the "ordinary laws of nature are slightly suspended."

 A key element in a romantic plot is adventure, often involving a quest where the hero faces challenges or monsters.
-There is typically a sense of two worlds—the mundane reality and the mysterious unknown.
+There is typically a sense of two worlds: the mundane reality and the mysterious unknown.
 The concept of a maze is frequently used in romantic thrillers, symbolizing a journey filled with blind spots, false turns, and hidden elements, making the path to the solution difficult to navigate.

-In the 1935 release of The Thirty-Nine Steps, protagonist Richard Hannay leaves a theatre with a mysterious and attractive woman, and they embark on a romantic adventure involving spies, double agents, and espionage.
-Author John Buchan pioneered the spy thriller genre, blending romance and adventure within the emerging context of political conflict.
-In Alfred Hitchcock’s adaptation, the possibility of romance between the mysterious woman and the decent gentleman was a minor consideration compared to the larger plot of intrigue.
+In the 1935 film The 39 Steps, the protagonist Richard Hannay leaves a theatre with a mysterious and attractive woman, and they embark on a romantic adventure involving spies, double agents, and espionage.
+The author John Buchan, on whose novel the film was based, pioneered the spy thriller genre, blending romance and adventure within the emerging context of political conflict.
+In Alfred Hitchcock's adaptation, the possibility of romance between the mysterious woman and the decent gentleman was a minor consideration compared to the larger plot of intrigue.

-Based on Raymond Chandler’s first Detective Marlowe novel, The Big Sleep (1946), starring Humphrey Bogart, Lauren Bacall, and Martha Vickers), the film exemplifies two key elements of the romantic thriller: adventure and dual worlds.
+The Big Sleep (1946), based on Raymond Chandler's first Philip Marlowe novel and starring Humphrey Bogart, Lauren Bacall and Martha Vickers, exemplifies two key elements of the romantic thriller: adventure and dual worlds.
 The protagonists are brought together in an effort to save Bacall's younger sister, played by Vickers.
-The main plot, centered on a sleuthing adventure, sees the characters navigating both together and separately.
+The main plot, centred on a sleuthing adventure, sees the characters navigating both together and separately.
 In a common theme of the genre, the characters come from different social classes, typically preventing them from mixing.
 Their romance appears hopeless, but as the adventure unfolds, their relationship navigates its own labyrinth of truth and deception, ultimately overcoming mistrust.
 The story revolves around a private detective, hired by a wealthy family, investigating a complex case involving murder and blackmail, all while possibly falling in love.
 Chandler's Marlowe is often described as a "knight in dark armor rescuing a lady."

 Film adaptations of Chandler's novels varied, with different directors and producers highlighting certain traits of the character, much like the varied interpretations of James Bond.
-Where Marlowe engaged in quick, bantering exchanges filled with sexual tension, Bond relies on a more physical style of seduction.
+Whereas Marlowe engaged in quick, bantering exchanges filled with sexual tension, Bond relies on a more physical style of seduction.

-The 2020s have seen a resurgence of romantic thrillers, especially through Netflix originals like Lady Chatterley's Lover (2022), starring Emma Corrin, and Dark Desire (2020), starring Maite Perroni.
-Other popular Netflix titles include Obsession, 365 Days, Elite, and You.
-Additionally, non-Netflix romantic thrillers such as Tooth Pari: When Love Bites (2023) and Love Lies Bleeding (2024) continue to explore this genre.
+The 2020s have seen a resurgence of romantic thrillers, especially through Netflix originals such as Lady Chatterley's Lover (2022) and Dark Desire (2020), and non-Netflix titles such as Tooth Pari: When Love Bites (2023) and Love Lies Bleeding (2024).

 Films

-Opinions vary on what films are in this category; this is only a sampling.
-The first list is Hollywood movies, while the second is broader and includes international films.
+Opinions vary on which films belong to this category; the following is only a sampling.
+The first list is of Hollywood films, while the second is broader and includes international films.